Average Depth: 8.76 feet

 Boat Rental?
 No

 There are no zebra mussels in this lake.

 Lake Status Summary ( Full PDF Report )

-A combination of very successful natural reproduction and high survival of young fish results in Braidwood Lake functioning as a “catfish factory.”
-This combination has led to a population dominated by smaller fish.
-Channel catfish collected in the 2014 survey ranged from 4” to 30” and 13.4 lbs.
+A combination of successful natural reproduction and high survival of young fish results in Braidwood Lake functioning as a “catfish factory.”
+This combination has led to a population which is dominated by smaller fish.
+Channel catfish collected in the 2015 survey ranged from 4” to 30” and 13.4 lbs.
 Although collection rates increased from the previous survey, the average size channel catfish declined to just 11”.

 Location: Braidwood Lake is located in Will County approximately 1.25 miles south of the Village of Braidwood adjacent to U.S. Route 53.

 Description: Braidwood Lake is a 2,640 acre, partially perched cooling lake.
 When impounded in 1981 several old strip-mine pits were flooded within the lake proper.
 No horsepower limitations; maximum speed limit is 40 mph except in designated "no wake" and "hazard" areas; working gasoline engine required as main propulsion unit; boats under 14' are not recommended.
 County Line Road Access (south access) has a four-lane concrete boat ramp with 35 car/trailer parking.
 An additional 75+ car lot is located adjacent to the ramp area.
 Cemetery Road Access (north access) has a two-lane concrete boat ramp with parking for 35 car/trailers.
 A majority of the shoreline is open to bank fishing, and these areas are clearly marked.
 Access to the interior islands by anglers is prohibited.
 Steep drop-offs, rock piles, man-made habitat, current and thermal breaks and woody cover are all present.
 The nature of this lake requires extreme care in boating and a good topographic map is well worth the expense.